GRAAL-Research/deepparse/docs/source/parser.rst

 .. note::

-    Note that as of March 21, 2023, `torch.compile` is not supported on Python 3.11.
+    Note that as of March 21, 2023, `torch.compile` is not supported on Python 3.11 and is not supported on Windows OS.
+    In those two cases, we disable `torch.compile` in Deepparse.

 AddressParser